dbarel/isra_orders/README.md

-# isra_orders
+# isracard orders parser
-parse oreders from isracrds istore to xl and words  file
+This project converts isracard istore exported xl orders into several formats that use by the resort both internally and publicly